 The journey has been tolerable although there has been some unpleasant side effects during the treatments.
 While radiation itself is painless, residual damage and build up of radiation caused me some urination and bowel pain when going to the toilet.
 Some bladder pills and bowel medication helped to control the discomfort.
 In terms of the hormone treatments I have been fairly lucky – compared to what I read of others experience.
 I have had the odd hot flash (tolerable), extreme tiredness (combination of radiation + hormones), and the odd bout of feeling malaise and unwell.

 I do find that motivation is often lacking and my tiredness comes on mainly in the afternoon.
 While it hasn’t limited me from general work and life activities, I have found that limiting late afternoon outings to be beneficial.
-I have cut back on my public events in my role over this period as a result.
+I have cut back on public events over this period as a result.

-The next doctors visit is in 3 months after the hormone therapy is finished then onto some monitoring of PSA and testosterone recovery.
+The next doctors visit is in 3 months (end of Feb 190 after the hormone therapy is finished then onto some monitoring of PSA and testosterone recovery.
 Time will tell if these secondary treatments after my prostatectomy will be successful in either – eliminating PCa or putting it into remission.

 Always Hope & Life’s Happiness